ericytung/TaxiDataTools/README.md

 ___________________________________
 ##Example of data manipulation and subsetting:
-- **node_projection.jl** projects the GPS coordinates onto the nearest Manhattan's node.
-- **traveltime_files.jl** filter the rides given a time of day (ex: 12 to 2, weekdays).
-Also tries to remove bad data-points
+- **traveltime_data.jl** projects GPS coordinates onto the nearest node and filters the rides given a time of the day (ex: 12 to 2, weekdays).
+Also tries to remove bad data-points.

 ___________________________________